The ad astra vita project founder – Dr Rowena Christiansen

 MB BS, BA Hons, LLB, MEmergHealth, MBA, DCH, GradDipEd, GradDipDisasterMed, ACCAM, GradCertDisasterMed, GradCertSpaceStudies, FAsMA, ISU SH-SSP16

-Dr Rowena Christiansen is proud to be the founder of the ad astra vita space life sciences website and consultancy.
-She has had a lifelong passionate interest in astronomy and space exploration.
-Rowena has established this initiative in the context of the entrepreneurial emphasis of the new Australian Space Agency, and hopes that showcasing Australian capability in the space life sciences will raise awareness both locally and internationally, and lead to more linkages and partnerships.
-The small but diverse consultancy team offers a multi-dimensional capability to contribute to space life sciences projects, education and outreach.
+Dr Rowena Christiansen is proud to be the founder of the ad astra vita space life sciences project.
+She has a lifelong passionate interest in astronomy and space exploration.
+Rowena established this initiative in the context of the entrepreneurial emphasis of the new Australian Space Agency.
+She hopes that promoting open access to information, resources, and outreach activities about aerospace medicine (and medicine in extreme and austere environments) will raise awareness both locally and internationally, promote networking and collaboration, and lead to more linkages and partnerships.
+The project is also able to facilitate space life sciences projects, education and outreach.

 Her voluntary memberships include the Space Life Sciences Committee of the Australasian Society for Aerospace Medicine, and Executive Committee positions within the Space Medicine Association, the AsMA Space Surgery group, and the Aerospace Physiology Society.
-Rowena is a Director of the Mars Society Australia, Chair of the Australian Ski Patrol Association Medical Advisory Committee, a volunteer ski patroller, a member representative on the Australian Resuscitation Council, and inaugural Treasurer for the Australasian Wilderness and Expedition Medicine Society.
+In May 2021, Rowena was elected to the Council of the Aerospace Medical Association.
+She is also a Director of the Mars Society Australia, Chair of the Australian Ski Patrol Association Medical Advisory Committee, a volunteer ski patroller, a member representative on the Australian Resuscitation Council, and inaugural Treasurer for the Australasian Wilderness and Expedition Medicine Society.

 During the 2020 COVID-19 pandemic, Rowena supported the public health response in educational (the “SURGE Project”) and community organisation advisory roles.
 She is a member of the Group for Earth Observations Health Community of Practice COVID-19 working group, and has participated in research on COVID-19 and seasonality.